jmlepisto/seam-carver/README.md

 solution uses gradient magnitude (energy) as the importance value.
 Energies are updated each time a seam has been cut from the image to achieve best possible quality.

-Asynchronous C++ threading and  OpenMP are both used for performance gains.
+Asynchronous C++ processing and threading is used for performance gains.
 The effect of these really comes to shine when carving larger images in both directions.

 Processing reasonably sized images is quite swift but bear in mind that the actual complexity of this algorithm by image width and height is in the range of